 Stale bread plus garlic equals garlic bread.
 Bubble and squeak can be nicer than a roast.
 Old bananas make bread, smoothies, cakes . .

-This post is based the continuing feedback from our How to Save Money of Food by Wasting Less video series.
+This post is based the continuing feedback from this post Save Money of Food by Wasting Less.
 The overwhelming lesson thus far has been that most effective strategies are the ones that are the simplest to implement.